This chapter should be cited as follows:

 Bicarbonate

-Any baby who is in terminal apnea will have a significant metabolic acidosis, which can impair cardiac function and the response to catecholamines.
-The use of bicarbonate has not been proven to be beneficial but is used in situations where asystole has persisted, despite effective resuscitation.
+A baby who is in terminal apnea will have significant metabolic acidosis, which can impair cardiac function and the response to catecholamines.
+The use of bicarbonate has not been proven to be beneficial but is used in situations in which asystole has persisted, despite effective resuscitation.
 A dose of 1–2 mmol/kg (2–4 ml/kg of 4.2% solution) is typically used.

 Glucose